 - Bitei (May).
 Biennial festival BITEI is the only International Festival of Scenic Arts in Moldova, held in Chisinau.
 The program of the festival includes the following sections: Theater, Music, Dance and Street performances.
-Within these sections, there are played dramatic theater performances, modern dance performances, puppet theater, music and folklore.
+Within these sections, there are played dramatic theater performances, modern dance performances, puppet theater, music, and folklore.
 There are held debates, meetings at the event with people interested in theater, personalities, and guests invited to the festival.
 Bienala Teatrului Bitei

 - Retro-Mai (May).
-VATRA announces event season opening between the 1st and the 3rd of May in a retro style within VATRA Ethno-Cultural Complex. www.vatrafest.com
+VATRA announces event season-opening between the 1st and the 3rd of May in a retro-style within VATRA Ethno-Cultural Complex. www.vatrafest.com

 - Nufarul Alb (July, in odd years).
-During the festival the town transforms into a place of meetings for folklore singers and dancers, handicraft makers from different countries.
+During the festival, the town transforms into a place of meetings for folklore singers and dancers, handicraft makers from different countries.
 This is a folk festival where groups showing restores or stylized folklore participate.
 What is very obvious at this festival is the diversity of cultures and music traditions kept for centuries by different nations. www.nufarul.md

 - Faces of Friends (August).
 The international music festival, Faces of Friends, is a major cultural event in Moldova and the region.
 The festival is held every year in Cahul, a small town in the south of Moldova. www.cahulfest.net/faces.html

 - Marina Biesu Opera and Ballet Festival (September).
 During the annual Invită Maria Bieşu festival famous orchestra conductors, opera singers, and ballet dancers perform on two stages in Chisinau.
-Artists come from Austria, France, Romania, Russia, Switzerland, Ukraine and other countries. www.nationalopera.md
+Artists come from Austria, France, Romania, Russia, Switzerland, Ukraine, and other countries. www.nationalopera.md

 - Moldova Classical Parachuting Cup (September).
-Moldovan skydivers club organize the next Moldova Open Parachuting Cup at Vadul lui Voda Sport Airport.
+Moldovan skydivers club organizes the next Moldova Open Parachuting Cup at Vadul lui Voda Sport Airport.
 During the two day competition, skydivers must make seven jumps and demonstrate precision landing techniques.
 The first landing should be at two centimeters from the ground. www.skydive.md

 - Ethno Jazz Festival (September).
-Ethno Jazz Festival is an international music event which takes place in Moldova in September and is organized by Trigon Ethno Jazz group.
+Ethno Jazz Festival is an international music event that takes place in Moldova in September and is organized by Trigon Ethno Jazz group.
 It has become Moldova’s principal jazz fest.
 Jazz artists from different countries perform during this festival.
 The festival promotes contemporary culture and cultural exchange through music. www.trigonjazz.com

 - Velo Hora (September).
 The Velo Hora Festival is organized in Chisinau to mark World Car Free Day (September 22).
 The main event of the festival is a 20 km public bicycle ride through the streets of Chisinau, Moldova’s capital city.
 Thousands of riders of all ages gather at The Great National Assembly Square before being escorted through the city by local police. www.velohora.md